Kingy01/Projects/Linux_System_Hardening.md

 ![image](https://github.com/Kingy01/Projects/assets/24928927/6c77b62a-fe2a-4682-bb93-7c1f2dd306fd)

-What is firewall rule does is allow the IP address of 10.10.10.10 to connect to SSH on port 22.
+What this firewall rule does is allow the IP address of 10.10.10.10 to connect to SSH on port 22.